 The Shure 849 was surprisingly flattering for my voice: smooth, warm, clear and very clean.
 With a foam windscreen or pop filter, it is extremely forgiving of plosives and small puffs of air.
 Because it was designed for isolating and miking stage instruments, off-axis sound rejection is excellent.

-Among the mics I tested, the 849, SM137 and the Beta 57A were the only mics that picked up little or no vibrations and hum from my hard drives and nearby AC units.
+Among the mics I tested, the 849, SM137, KSM8 and Beta 57A were the only mics that picked up no vibrations or hum from my hard drives and nearby AC units.

 AKG C3000B